 How Much Does Tree Removal Cost?

-Large trees, even landmark ones, sometimes have to be removed when they’re dead or dying.
-How much it costs to cut down a tree varies depending on where you live, the tree’s health and condition, height and diameter, accessibility, and other factors.
-But a typical homeowner can expect to pay $750 per tree on average, or $10–$14 a foot.
+Large trees, even landmark ones, sometimes have to be removed when they’re dead, dying, or growing too close to other structures.
+How much it costs to cut down a tree varies depending on where you live, the tree’s height and diameter, how accessible it is, and other factors.
+On average, you can expect to pay $750 to remove a tree.

-Ultimately, it’s better to spend the money upfront than risk a tree falling and causing injury or damage.
-Keep reading to find out what tree removal costs, all it entails, and the complications that may drive up your price.
+While tree removal is costly, it’s often better to spend the money up front rather than risk a tree falling and causing injury or damage to nearby property.
+Keep reading to find out what tree removal costs and the complications that may drive up your price.

 Average Tree Removal Cost